oracle/docker-images/OracleDatabase/SingleInstance/extensions/README.md

            Choose from : patching
        -b: Base image to use
        -t: name:tag for the extended image
+       -v: version to build (must provide for patching) Choose one of: 19.3.0  21.3.0
        -o: passes on Docker build option

 LICENSE UPL 1.0